davidosomething/dotfiles/vim/README.md

 - You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.
-- `:UpdateRemotePlugins` if installing/upgrading python-based plugins like deoplete.
+- `:UpdateRemotePlugins` if installing/upgrading python-based plugins
 - `:CheckHealth` to see if the python3 setup and plugins are working. iTerm should use xterm-256color-italic terminfo if the backspace message is there.